 When building a SharePoint site there are many factors to take into consideration.
 The main factor being the people who will be using the site.
 How will they interact with it and what functionality will they require so the SharePoint site is a help and not a hindrance?

-Perhaps running a workshop would clarify some confusion?
-Running a workshop for current and new SharePoint users alike would definitely enhance their knowledge of the program and improve their ability to utilize SharePoint effectively in their daily work tasks.
+Running a workshop that is centred around building a SharePoint site would certainly help to clarify some of the confusion.
+Including current and new SharePoint users would enhance knowledge of the program and improve the ability to utilize SharePoint effectively for employees daily work tasks.

 You should advertise this event to the staff somehow, perhaps through a mass company email or by posting a bulletin on an existing company intranet.
 For those new to SharePoint, discussing the initial features will be fundamental because they need to understand how, why, and in what areas SharePoint will maximize workplace productivity.
 Informing them about how SharePoint will enhance facilitation of workplace initiatives is crucial, as it will facilitate user adoption of the new service.

 Utilize User Adoption Techniques to Incorporate SharePoint into Your Workplace